IBM/aspera-cli/README.md

 ### ED255519 key not supported

-ED25519 keys are deactivated since version 0.9.24 so this type of key will just be ignored.
+ED25519 keys are deactivated since `ascli` version 0.9.24 as it requires additional gems that require native compilation and thus caused problems.
+This type of key will just be ignored.

-Without this deactivation, if such key was present the following error was generated:
+Without this deactivation, if such key was present in user's `.ssh` folder then the following error was generated:

 ```output
 OpenSSH keys only supported if ED25519 is available